ewfx/gaied-innovators/README.md

 ## 🏗️ Tech Stack & High-level architecture diagram
 ![High-level architecture diagram](LLM-MailOps.PNG)

+For more information, please refer to this artifact: https://github.com/ewfx/gaied-innovators/blob/main/artifacts/arch/Technology%20Hackathon-LLM-MailOps.pptx
 ### **Tech Stack Overview**

 Below is an overview of the core technologies used in the project: